If you’re a thin woman who thinks training with weights will bulk you up in a masculine way, you have been totally led astray.

 If you’re tired of looking like a stick but does not want to bulk up, I encourage you to lift heavy weights.

-As a former certified personal trainer, I’m going to point out that it’s extremely difficult, to say the least, for a woman with a naturally ectomorphic build (thin, high metabolism) to pack on bulky muscle.
+It’s extremely difficult, to say the least, for a woman with a naturally ectomorphic build (thin, high metabolism) to pack on bulky muscle.

 Regardless if a woman is skinny, medium, overweight or obese, lifting heavy weights will not bulk her up.